zane-ng/docs/en/Options.md

   + `lc`  Leancloud no back end application mode.
   + `waline`  Use [waline](https://github.com/lizheming/waline) As the back-end program

-+ >  **serverURL ** needs to be changed to the server address of waline.
++ >  **serverURL ** needs to be changed to the server address of Waline.
 Refer to [demo configuration](https://github.com/MiniValine/MiniValine.github.io/blob/master/waline.html#L46).
   >
-  > For the backend configuration of waline, please refer to : https://github.com/lizheming/waline
+  > For the backend configuration of Waline, please refer to : https://github.com/lizheming/waline